BruhGaming1776/BananaCrumbs.US/terms-of-service.md

 ### No Waiver

-FAILURE TO COMPLY WITH THIS AGREEMENT DOES NOT MEAN THAT WE GIVE UP RIGHTS IN THESE TERMS, EVEN IF AN IMMEDIATE RESPONSE IS NOT ACTED UPON.
+FAILURE TO IMMEDIATELY RESPOND TO NON-COMPLIANCE WITH THIS AGREEMENT DOES NOT MEAN THAT WE GIVE UP RIGHTS IN THESE TERMS

 ### Indemnification